ypyp66/tradir/README.md

 * Ant Design can be used for basic components (https://ant.design/components/overview/)

 #### Required
-* Redirect users to ``/home`` when they first arrive
+* ``Redirect`` users to ``/home`` when they first arrive
+  - the home page can be blank but testers are free to add a bit of personal design

-* Create a Link to a ``/beerlist`` page on the homepage
+* Create a ``link`` to a ``/beerlist`` page on the homepage

-* Create a page with a table for the list of Beers (material table can be used https://material-table.com/#/docs/get-started)
+* Create a page (/beerlist) with a table for the list of Beers (the material table library should be used https://material-table.com/#/docs/get-started)
   - when a column header is drag and dropped, the new column order should be stored in redux so that the order is maintained even when a user moves between ``/home`` and ``/beerlist``

 * When a beer name is clicked on, a modal should appear containing all the info of the selected beer

 * Create a filter so that users can filter the beers by ``abv`` range ex)"5-6", "6-7"
   - multiselection should be available
+  - The filter is not part of the table.
+It should be above the table separate from the table component.

 #### Optional
 * Create a Shopping basket to add and remove beers from